PeelCapture – Settings

 Data Directory: File path to the directory where your recorded takes will be stored.
 The data directory can be changed by clicking the “…” button and then selecting a new Data Directory folder.

-Take Format: Resolves how shot name and take numbers are resolved in to current take names.
-This setting can also be edited by double clicking on the current take name.
+Take Format: Displays how shot name and take numbers are resolved in to current take names.
+This setting can also be edited by double clicking on the current take name in the ‘transport window’.
 The following variable substitutions can be made:

 {id} – sequential id, increments throughout the day